 Maces must have an overall length between 18" and 61⁄2'.
+The striking surface of a mace must be at least 6" in length.
 Maces have a rounded "head" which is affixed to the top of the shaft.
 The head of a mace must be at least 6" in length (see above), and at least 2.5" in diameter.
 The handle of a mace may not exceed 1⁄2 of the overall weapon length.
 The shaft of a mace must be well padded.